PseudoDevs/IamGhost/FATAL16.md

-Last updated: 2024-04-02 18:06:59
+Last updated: 2024-04-02 18:07:32
-Random Quote: Wisdom is the supreme part of happiness. - Sophocles
+Random Quote: There is only one happiness in life, to love and be loved. - George Sand